- Do I still have to pay child maintenance if I move abroad?

 A REMO is a Reciprocal Enforcement of Maintenance Order.
 The UK has REMO arrangements with over 100 countries.
 The benefit of this arrangement is that a maintenance Order made by the Family Court of England & Wales can be enforced in any of the participating countries.
 A list of the countries where a UK maintenance order can be enforced can be found here.

 In order to apply for maintenance from a non-resident parent who lives abroad, the receiving parent may need to make an application to Court for a child maintenance order (unless there is an existing maintenance decision) which can then be enforced through REMO.
-We regularly deal with international family law matters and can assist in this process and we frequently liaise with family law specialists in a foreign state to deal with enforcement.
+We regularly deal with international divorce law and family law matters and can assist in this process and we frequently liaise with family law specialists in a foreign state to deal with enforcement.

 - My child and the other parent live outside of the UK.
 Do I have to pay child maintenance in accordance with the CMS?